-Feed management is the process of sourcing, sorting, cleaning, and enriching product data to improve its appearance on marketing and selling channels.
+Feed management or product feed management is the process of sourcing, sorting, cleaning, and enriching product data to improve its appearance on marketing and selling channels.

 In-depth definition of feed management

 When you visit a retailer's website and click on a product, you’re probably used to seeing a product title, description, price, information about size, weight, color, and texture, images from multiple angles, videos, customer reviews, shipping options, and/or return policies.
 Feed management is how commerce businesses combine and transform their product data to provide all of this information in a pretty package to consumers.